NITCbase/nitcbase.github.io/docs/Design/Frontend.md

 3. [Utility Commands](../User%20Interface%20Commands/utility.md)
 4. [Test Commands](../User%20Interface%20Commands/test.md)

-All the above command documents are linked to various sections of the [NITCbase Commands page](../User%20Interface%20Commands).

 Among the above commands, the script command `run` helps the user to execute a sequence of commands from a file - hence translating them into a sequence of calls to other commands supported by Frontend interface.
 The echo command simply echoes back the message typed in by the user back to the console. **The translation and execution of lower layer method calls corresponding to these script commands have already been implemented and provided to you**.
-Hence further documentation for Frontend Class focusses only on the specifications for DDL and DML commands.
+Hence further documentation for the class Frontend focuses only on the specifications for DDL and DML commands.

 ## Frontend Programming Interface

-Frontend programming interface sub-module is implemented as a C++ Class called `Frontend`.
-The code for the same is available in `Frontend.cpp` file.
-Methods of this class are invoked corresponding to each command given as input to the Frontend user interface sub-module.
+The Frontend Programming Interface is implemented in the file `Frontend.cpp` in the `Frontend` directory.
+Methods of this class are invoked corresponding to each command given as input to the Frontend User Interface.

 ### Frontend Class